hungngocphat01/hungngocphat01.github.io/content/posts/202508-data-at-rest-encryption-nas/index.md

 ### 2.1.
 LUKS

 LUKS (Linux Unified Key Setup) is the standard for disk encryption on Linux.
+It enables encrypting a whole volume on disk, exposing a decrypted *view* during runtime that you can *transparently* interact with.

 Under the hood, it uses the Linux kernel's [dm-crypt](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_a_non-root_file_system) (cryptographic device mapping) subsystem.
 LUKS supports multiple keyslots (up to 32 for LUKS2), meaning you can configure **up to 32 different "passwords"** to unlock the same encrypted container, which is useful for redundancy.

 There are two key types: